UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-Now the output above returns an empty DataFrame, which tells us that we have reconciled all of the keys from the gapminder data with the data in the CO2 emission data.
+Now the output above returns an empty data frame, which tells us that we have reconciled all of the keys from the gapminder data with the data in the CO2 emission data.

-Finally, let's merge the data with inner join to create a new DataFrame.
+Finally, let's merge the data with inner join to create a new data frame.

 ~~~